 Try TIE Fighter

-You play as Maarek Stele, a rookie TIE pilot working his way up trough the ranks of the Imperial Navy.
+You play as Maarek Stele, a rookie TIE pilot working his way up through the ranks of the Imperial Navy.
 Serving under the legendary admiral Thrawn, you’ll be thrown into the cockpit of the bad guys’ most iconic fighters.
-Become part of the Palpatine’s inner circle as you blast Rebel scum and take down corrupt officers, for the glory of the Empire.
+Become part of Palpatine’s inner circle as you blast Rebel scum and take down corrupt officers, for the glory of the Empire.

 TIE Fighter is available on PC via GOG or Steam for $10 USD.